Andromary/DevPy/README.md

 # DevPy
-Here I will publish some of my Python projects
+Here I will push some of my Python projects